m-i-n-a-r/birday/README.md

 Currently, Birday supports the languages in the above table.
 If you want to translate the app in any other language or update an existing translation, just contact me or send a pull request: you'll be quoted both on Github and in the Play Store description.

 This app was written during my free time as a training.
+It was first published on May 1, 2020.
 Many good devs helped me understanding the best practices and they taught me a lot of useful tricks.
 A special thank to every contributor here and on Reddit. and God bless Stack Overflow.